What is McClelland’s Theory of Needs?

 In short, it should be noted that according to McClelland, everyone has each of these needs to some degree.
 However, no two people have them in exactly the same proportions.
 For example, one person may be very high in his need for achievement but low in his need for power or affiliation and vice versa.

-Studies show that people with a high need to achieve do perform better in the workplace and establish their unique identity.
+Studies show that people with a high need to perform better in the workplace and establish their unique identity.
 Especially, in important entrepreneurial jobs like starting a new business these people are good.

 Significance/Contribution of McClelland’s Theory

 - McClelland’s motivation theory is promising for work motivation.

 - It is important to national prosperity and progress.
 Without high achievers, nations can not be developed.